This document provides steps in setting up OAuth 2.0 in Kayako Classic using O365.

 https://login.microsoftonline.com/<TENANT_ID>/oauth2/v2.0/token

-Authorization Scope: openid email offline_access https://outlook.office.com/IMAP.AccessAsUser.All
+openid email offline_access https://outlook.office.com/IMAP.AccessAsUser.All https://outlook.office.com/Mail.Send

-Ignore recipient addresses and force into queue: Yes
+Ignore recipient addresses and force into queue: Yes (in order to capture all emails coming into the mailbox)

 Use the same mailserver to send email: Yes